 The following outline is considered to be PAEP's procedure for acceptance into the program and it is the typical format used to deliver services.
 The timeframe for services will vary for every client based on his or her needs and also for the reason that PAEP utilizes a Person-Centered Planning (PCP) approach when providing Supported Employment services.
-PCP guides the services provided by PAEP.
 PCP is a life-planning model designed to enable individuals with disabilities to increase their personal self-determination and independence.
 This model is based on accepted practice in the field of providing supported employment services to individuals with disabilities.
 PAEP recognizes that individuals with disabilities must be a driving force in making important decisions that affect their lives and utilizes this evidence based practice.

-To facilitate integrated service delivery, PAEP communicates mechanisms regarding the client services on a scheduled basis as much as possible.
-PAEP understands the need for timely communication to ensure services and programs are consistently provided for both emergent and ongoing issues that may arise during services.
+To facilitate integrated service delivery, PAEP communicates mechanisms regarding the client services.
+PAEP understands the need for timely communication to ensure services and programs are consistently provided.
 Clients can expect communication and collaboration to occur in the program/service through written or oral communication, such as electronic formats, log books, face-to-face meetings, progress notes, specialized communication devices, facilitative communication, handheld devices and computers, videos, audio recordings, and one-on-one teaching.
-Each PAEP staff is equipped with an email and a cell phone in which you can use to directly communicate.
-Although hours of PAEP are typically Monday through Friday, 8-4:30pm, many PAEP staff maintain a flexible schedule beyond those specific hours directly based on each participants' work schedules and support needs.
-If your assigned ES is unable to meet or cover a shift if will be communicated with the client and the AD and/or PM who will attempt to find adequate coverage, if possible.
+Each PAEP staff is equipped with an office phone, email and a cell phone in which you can use to directly communicate.
+Although hours of PAEP are typically Monday through Friday, 8-4:30pm, many PAEP staff maintains a flexible schedule beyond those specific hours directly based on each participants' work schedules and support needs.